bonsi/fanshim-python-pwm/README.md

 #  Suggested method to install
 My  preferred  way to install this software is to clone it using Git and then run it using tmux as described below.
 * open a terminal
-* make a director using  "mkdir fanshim" so that it is "/home/pi/fanshim"
+* make a director using  "mkdir fanshim" so that it is "/home/volumio/fanshim"
-* clone into that directory using "git clone https://github.com/grayerbeard/fanshim-python-pwm.git  /home/pi/fanshim
+* clone into that directory using "git clone https://github.com/grayerbeard/fanshim-python-pwm.git  /home/volumio/fanshim
-* at the /home/pi/fanshim directory enter "sudo ./install.sh"
+* at the /home/volumio/fanshim directory enter "sudo ./install.sh"
-* go to "/home/pi/fanshim/example" and test by entering
+* go to "/home/volumio/fanshim/example" and test by entering
 * "python3 automatic.py --on-threshold 46 --off-threshold 44 --delay 6 --brightness 2 –verbose”
 *  fan should run as Pi warms up, stop running by typing "ctrl c"
 * install tmux if not installed already using "sudo apt install tmux"
 * test the tmux file by entering "./tmux_start.sh" check its running with "tmux ls" observe with "tmux a -t fanshim"
-* edit "/etc/rc.local" using the command "sudo nano /etc/rc.local" to add "sudo -u pi bash /home/pi/fanshim/tmux_start.sh &" before "exit 0" at the end of the file.
+* edit "/etc/rc.local" using the command "sudo nano /etc/rc.local" to add "sudo -u pi bash /home/volumio/fanshim/tmux_start.sh &" before "exit 0" at the end of the file.
 * reboot and code should run automatically.
 You can check its running by entering "tmux ls" in a terminal.

 The original method of install and run as detailed below should also work but I have not tested it as I prefer using tmux as I find it easier if I want to check what is going on or make changes.
-If on your system you have a different user directory, e.g. on volumio you would have "volumio" instead of "pi" then in every case above replace "pi" with "volumio".
-(Also edit the directories in tmux\_start.sh to replace "pi" with "volumio" and change the directory used when you edid rc.local to suite the location of the code.)

 On volumio my ./tmux_stress.sh command will not work due to lack of working vcgencmd and stress.